 Bay Street Likely To Open On Positive Note

-(RTTNews) - Canadian shares are likely to open higher Friday morning, tracking firm European markets and marginally higher crude oil prices.
-Slight optimism about a ceasefire in Ukraine is also likely to aid sentiment.
+(RTTNews) - Canadian shares are likely to open higher on Wednesday, tracking gains in Asian and European markets amid hopes of progress in Russia-Ukraine peace talks.

+The focus will be on the Federal Reserve's monetary policy announcement, due later in the day.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!